How is Zeffy free?

 28. A documentary screening to raise awareness and money

-Fundraising ideas for disaster relief.
+Fundraising ideas for disaster relief

 29. Host a disaster relief webinar

 When it comes to disaster relief, the learning curve can be pretty steep.
-Whether it's filtering and treating water, making the most of what you have around, contacting the right departments for your situation, first aid, etc. there are always people in need of a little guidance.
+Whether it's filtering and treating water, making the most of what you have around, contacting the right departments for your situation, or first aid, there are always people in need of a little guidance.
 A series of webinars (available for a donation) can really help.

 30. Raise money with an online silent auction